Anthrocon Art Show Frequently Asked Questions

 We don’t have a jury for the Art Show; all artists are welcome to participate.

-Does the Art Show have a Print Shop?
+Does the Art Show have a print shop?

 Are mats or frames required?
 Can I use glass frames?

-Your artwork must be protected in some way because, if it goes to auction, crew members must remove it from the panel and transport it to the auction room, and show it to bidders during the auction.
+Your artwork must be protected in some way because, if it goes to auction, crew members must remove it from the wall, transport it to the auction room, and show it to bidders during the auction.
 Matting is preferred.
 If you’re really on a budget, you can use plastic art envelopes or print protectors.
 Please do not use glass-faced frames!
 We allowed this on a trial basis in the past, but had several instances of breakage.

-I don’t want my space to be next to Artist x, or Please put me next to Artist y.
+I don’t want my space to be next to Artist X, or please put me next to Artist Y.

 You don’t offer fractional spaces, but my works are small.
 I can’t fill a whole space.